Afternoon Tea in Toronto As We Explored Close to Home

 Afternoon Tea is now seen to be a relaxing mid-afternoon treat.

 What about keeping your pinkie up?
 Since ancient Rome, a cultured person ate with 3 fingers, a commoner with five.
 Thus, the raised pinkie is seen to be a sign of elitism.

-Afternoon tea is sometimes erroneously called “High Tea” when in fact, high tea refers to an early dinner of meat and potatoes (with tea).
-The “high” is related to the higher tables in the dining room versus the smaller, lower tea or coffee tables historically used for traditional afternoon tea.
+Afternoon tea was sometimes erroneously called “High Tea”.
+In fact, high tea refers to an early dinner of meat and potatoes (with tea).
+The “high” is related to the higher tables in the dining room.
+Whereas smaller, lower tea or coffee tables historically were used for traditional afternoon tea.